 You can search for groups in one of the 3 provided ways:

-- Extract from Local Sale or normal groups – based on the location of you IP, JARVEE will go and extract local groups for you, there’s nothing much to do here, just click the button and wait for it to finish.
+- Extract from Local Sale or Local groups – based on the location of your IP, JARVEE will go and extract local groups for you, there’s nothing much to do here, just click the button and wait for it to finish.

 - Extract from URLs – Facebook has a very neat search graph feature that you can use to better find what you need.
 If you search for something like “groups joined by people who like Coca-Cola” it will create a URL for you with exactly that search, use that URL here to extract groups that fit your criteria.

-Next you have the Group Filters.
-You set these up here so you further drill down and find exactly the groups you need.
-You can filter groups based on their size, on the language they use & if they are open or not.
-Once you choose the setting here as well you’ll have to scroll up and extract the groups.
+Next, you have the Group Filters.
+You set these up here so can you further drill down and find exactly the groups you need.
+You can filter groups based on their size, on the language they use and if they are open or not.
+Once you choose the setting here, as well you’ll have to scroll up and extract the groups.

 Once JARVEE finishes finding the groups according to your specifications it will list them in the table below.

 Now you can go through the groups it found, and you will see that some contain words that don’t really fit your niche and others contain synonyms.
 You can now do a new search, use some of the extra words you found to add in the search box and also use some of the negative words you found.